gabr1e11/so-simple-theme/en/_posts/_2017-04-13-improbability-engine.md

 > Yuck!

 Let's fast forward many years into the future.
 Let's time travel to 1998!
 I started university at the *Universidad Autónoma de
 Madrid*, and during the 3rd year I picked one really interesting course: graphics programming.
 With a couple of friends we started writing a software 3D engine.
 Those were really good times.
-Just with access to the frame buffer we started implementing polygon rendering, flat and gouraud lighting, and even texture mapping!
+Just with access to the frame buffer we started implementing polygon rendering, flat and Gouraud lighting, and even texture mapping!
 It was lovely.
 We even managed to import Quake3 world models and navigate through them in our engine!
 It was amazing!!
 Later on we tried to implement a BSP compiler[^6]

 However pressure with all the other courses and the need to finish the career to start working and start earning good money